ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ```shell
 php cli/setup.php achieve database.resetFailedSteps
 ```
-However, be sure to understand the cause for the failing steps and tend to it before resetting and running update again.
+However, be sure to understand why the steps failed and address the issue before resetting and rerunning the update.

 <a name="information-updates"></a>
 ## Information on Updates